KryptixOne/YUV420-ResearchInternship/README.md

 1) install the CompressAI library as instructed: https://github.com/InterDigitalInc/CompressAI

 2) Within CompressAI library location.
-Replace the "Utils.py" and "__init__.py" Files in the ./compressai/datasets directory with appropriate Git files
+Replace the "Utils.py" and "__init__.py" Files in the ./compressai/datasets directory with appropriate files in Git changes folder
-3) Implement similar change in the CompressAI library location: ./compressai/models Directory for the files "__init__.py" and "priors.py" with appropriate Git files
+3) Implement similar change in the CompressAI library location: ./compressai/models Directory for the files "__init__.py" and "priors.py" with appropriate files in Git changes folder

 4) Use Python file QualityTest.py to implement models for single image compression -> reconstruction